google/dawn/docs/errors.md

 # Dawn Errors

 Dawn produces errors for several reasons.
-The most common is validation errors, indicatin that a given descriptor, configuration, state, or action is not valid according to the WebGPU spec.
+The most common is validation errors, indicating that a given descriptor, configuration, state, or action is not valid according to the WebGPU spec.
 Errors can also be produced during exceptional circumstances such as the system running out of GPU memory or the device being lost.